You can teach an old dog new tricks

 It is also important who you learn from

 People skills are incredibly important in any job.
-Some people are exemplary teachers, they have positive, can do attitudes, are capable of diffusing difficult situations with a calm and rational approach, total team players and 100% pro.
-While others can be inflexible, short tempered, quick to scream and shout, and always there with a ‘No can do’ attitude.
+Some people are exemplary teachers, they have positive, can-do attitudes, are capable of diffusing difficult situations with a calm and rational approach, total team players, and are 100% pro.
+While others can be inflexible, short-tempered, quick to scream and shout, and always there with a ‘No can do’ attitude.
 Needless to say the former are habits and traits you want to learn, while the latter are much better as lessons of how not to behave.

 There are no stupid questions

 If you have the opportunity to work with a Mentor, make the most of it.
 Ask questions, seek advice, they have a wealth of experience and knowledge that is yours for the taking.